shofetim/elBradford.github.io/_posts/2008-12-11-carputer-i.md

   <div style="text-align: left;">
     <p>
-      The following Saturday I spent a few hours putting the computer together under the passenger seat, troubleshooting problems with the cigarette lighter adapter, and getting the subwoofers ready to be installed as well.Tomorrow I&#8217;m going to hopefully get it up and running and also install Vista (nLited) on the computer.
+      The following Saturday I spent a few hours putting the computer together under the passenger seat, troubleshooting problems with the cigarette lighter adapter, and getting the subwoofers ready to be installed as well.
+Tomorrow I&#8217;m going to hopefully get it up and running and also install Vista (nLited) on the computer.
 Vista has some really cool power management options that I&#8217;m going to take advantage of.
 I&#8217;ll also get the subs installed if I can.
     </p>
   </div>
 </div>